Program and Academic Details

 Students enrolled in the Two-Year LLM track will complete the six week Pre-LLM program in the summer following the Certificate year.
 Should a student be deemed to require further remedial instruction, he or she will be enrolled in additional remedial courses before the six-week Pre-LLM program.
 In rare cases, should a student be found to require further immersive instruction in English before matriculating full-time into an LLM program, he or she may be offered a three-semester LLM option in order to provide them an additional semester of immersion in the English language.

-This appears to be a new program.
 Does Boston University have experience offering Legal English?

 BU is one of the leading centers for Legal English instruction in the US.
 BU Law and CELOP have nearly two decades of experience collaborating together in providing Legal English instruction.
 Each summer CELOP offers a six-week Pre-LLM program, which forms part of the Two-Year LLM track.
 For thirteen years, BU Law and CELOP have run the Summer Legal Institute in London, England, a three-week program in “Legal English and Transnational Legal Practice: Drafting and Negotiating International Commercial Agreements”.
 BU Law, CELOP, and Cambridge University Press/TransLegal have also partnered together to create the Program for Legal English Academic Development (PLEAD) provided to individuals, law firms, and law schools throughout the world.

 Can I choose electives as part of the Legal English Certificate Program?